wavefrontHQ/opentelemetry-examples/java-example/README.md

 ### Step 3: Run the Application

-Run the application either from the CLI line or from an IDE.
+Run the application either from an IDE or the CLI via `mvn compile exec:java -Dexec.mainClass="com.vmware.App"`.

 The ```main``` method in our Java application will trigger our app to generate and emit a trace of a transaction.
 When the trace data collected from the OpenTelemetry collector are ingested, we can examine them in